Victortomas09/IAS_2/_posts/2025-12-08-recommender-systems-blog.md

 where $\Sigma$ is a diagonal matrix of singular values.

-Truncating to the top $f$ singular values yields the rank- $f$ approximation:
+Truncating to the top $f$ singular values yields the rank-$f$ approximation:

 $$
 R_f = U_f \Sigma_f V_f^T